 How To Dry A Down Jacket

 In a tumble dryer, on a cold setting.
 And throw in a few tennis balls – the ‘massaging’ effect will help restore ‘fluffiness’ to the filling.
-Some companies sell wash kits that include ‘drying balls’; why pay the price when a couple of old tennis balls work just fine?
+Some companies sell wash kits that include ‘drying balls’; but why pay the price when a couple of old tennis balls work just fine?
 Don’t be tempted to turn up the temperature as the hot air can damage the shell and seams of your jacket.

 Tip: Hanging your down jacket on the washing line, or a drying rack, is not a great idea.
 Not only will it take a long time to dry, but the feathers will clump together and the insulating capabilities will be non-existent.